nvkelso/carto-css-map-styling/README.md

         `.layer[foo=1] { &[bar=2] { ... } }` versus

         `.layer[foo=1] { [bar=2] { ... } }`

+        Has implications for supporting filtering based on layer metadata, an unsupported feature as of now.

 1. **default.css** for geometry type selectors results in layers auto display TRUE instead of FALSE.
 Override with `display:none;`